Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Verifying contract satisfaction

 \section{Verifying contract satisfaction}

 Here, we present our verification approach for checking contract satisfaction.
 First, we introduce a decoupling theorem that allows us to separate security and functional correctness proofs (\Cref{sec:verification:decoupling}).
-Next, we present (and prove correct) an algorithm for verifying microarchitectural contract satisfaction (\Cref{sec:verification:algorithm}).
-All proofs are in \Cref{app:proofs}.\looseness=-1
+Next, we present (and prove sound) an algorithm for verifying microarchitectural contract satisfaction (\Cref{sec:verification:algorithm}).
+All proofs are in \techReportAppendix{app:proofs}.\looseness=-1